 How to do the dumbbell lateral raise:

-- With the two dumbbells hanging passively at your sides, stand tall.
+- Stand tall with the two dumbbells hanging passively at your sides.

-- Lift the dumbbells up and out to your sides with your arms straight.
+- Lift the dumbbells up and out to your sides with your arms almost straight.

 - When the dumbbells are a little above your shoulder height, stop lifting.